 See more of the Harbison’s African adventure photographs on their journey to Namibia.

-To book your own gorilla-seeking Rwandan trekking experience, contact your Luxury Travel Expert.
+To book your own gorilla-seeking Rwandan trekking experience, contact your designer.
+For helpful packing suggestions, see our Men’s Gorilla Trekking Packing List and Women’s Gorilla Trekking Packing List on Amazon.
 After your trip, be sure to share your photos with us too!
 We can’t wait to see where your travels take you.